DraughtGlobe/whoop.im.android/README.md

 Install
 ========
-Install the Whoop.im.apk found in the bin/ folder on your Android phone
+Install the Whoop.im.apk found in the bin/ folder to your Android phone